 This article may assist consumers in understanding the timeshare litigation process, as at each stage in your litigation, you will be presented an assortment of challenges, technical issues and worries.

 Explaining litigation, you have a need to understand that you have an issue with another and want that issue addressing so you will receive the damages you seek.
 Whilst protracting the litigation you will be under a duty to be prudent and reasonable and with respect to costs you incur.
 Not to act reasonably could come back to bite you at a later date even if you win your case.

-By way of example, if a party wins their case costs generally follow the event, however that explained if it is the court’s opinion that you have spent large sums perusing your opponents you may find that Court turns its attention to the costs and expenses you have incurred.
-On many occasions, the costs you have incurred will be chiselled down to reflex what a reasonable person would have spent.
+By way of example, if a party wins their case, costs generally follow the event.
+However, that explained, if it is the court’s opinion that you have spent large sums pursuing your opponents you may find that the court turns its attention to the costs and expenses you have incurred.
+On many occasions, the costs you have incurred will be chiselled down to reflect what a reasonable person would have spent.

-In one such case, a person pursued a claim for £20,000 and spent £45,000 that adventure.
+In one such case, a person pursued a claim for £20,000 and spent £45,000 on that adventure.
 When the case concluded, the court considered the costs and awarded £10,000 instead of the £45,000 the litigant spent.
 Thus the claim was “successful” and costs were awarded in part.
-That said it cannot be classed as meritorious as the litigant received £35,000 yet it cost him £45,000.
-So the adventure, the stress and the loss of quite an enjoyment costs the successful litigant £10,000.00
+That said, it cannot be classed as meritorious as the litigant received £35,000 yet it cost him £45,000.
+So the adventure, the stress and the loss of quiet enjoyment cost the successful litigant £10,000.00

 Before embarking on any litigation adventure everyone has a need to know want they want to achieve.
-Therefore, at the commencement of any case you have a great need to set out your claim correctly and set out the issues with an account of what happened supported by documentary evidence.
-Equally, as you are required to disclose all relevant documents in your position and control you need to consider not only your case but the possible defences which your opponents will raise.
+At the commencement of any case, you have a great need to set out your claim correctly and set out the issues with an account of what happened supported by documentary evidence.
+Equally, as you are required to disclose all relevant documents in your possession and control, you need to consider not only your case but the possible defences which your opponents will raise.